viniciuschiele-archive/flask-webapi/README.rst

 =================================
 Flask-WebAPI
 =================================
-Flask-WebAPI is a framework to develop Web APIs in Flask.
+Flask WebAPI is a toolkit for building Web APIs

 It is still under development.